(Gabriele’s journal – December 19 , 1990)

 “No. But there have been many complaints.
 People see this encampment as an example of how law enforcement is unable to control the streets.”

-I had just learned of the “crack smile” from Blade/Richard, seen it with my own eyes.
+I had just learned of the “crack smile,” seen an example of it with my own eyes.
+That was the name Blade/Richard had used when referencing his neck scar.
 The judge’s out-of-the-blue reference to it unsettled me.
 I thought of Blade shooting bullets into the sky, Richard rejoicing in a dance.
 I thought of the crack smile scar and the rendering of justice.
 Justice that would be arbitrated outside this courtroom.

 As the back and forth continues, it becomes obvious that the ADA wants the case to go to trial.
 With the judge advocating for me, Richie has been silent, but suddenly the judge asks him a direct question.